 In addition to Goodwin, featured photographers include: Debi Buck, Chris Butcher, K.T.
 Cannon-Eger, Rita French, Daghild Rich, Kornelius Schorle, and Allison T. Yano.

-The 13-month calendar also features 26 small thumbnail images from Hawaii Island photographers, a message from Mayor Harry Kim, messages from juror Charles Woods and Friends president K.T.
+The 13-month calendar also features 26 small thumbnail images from Hawaii Island photographers, a message from Mayor Harry Kim, messages from juror Charles Wood and Friends president K.T.
 Cannon-Eger, short biographies of each featured photographer, and a history page.

 For further information, contact Friends of Lili`uokalani Gardens through their Facebook page or phone K.T.
 Cannon-Eger at (808) 895-8130.